mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

       }
     ```

 * `availableNamespaces`: namespaces accessible internally from your project, using `cross-projects` endpoint.
-It is useful when your tenant is made up of several projects that communicate with each other.
+It is useful when your company is made up of several projects that communicate with each other.
 The content of this array will be interpolated to replace `%projectId%` with `projectId` field in project creation.

-* `logicalScopeLayers`: an array of objects identifying the set of logical layers available in the current tenant.
+* `logicalScopeLayers`: an array of objects identifying the set of logical layers available in the current company.
 Each object is shaped as follows:
   * **name** : identifies the name of the logical layer
   * **order** : identifies the numerical order of the layer in order to display it according to the sorting defined by the user.
-  When a project is merged with its tenant information, the `logicalScopeLayers` will be created in the project model according to its `layerId` value.
+  When a project is merged with its company information, the `logicalScopeLayers` will be created in the project model according to its `layerId` value.
 Please refer to the section [How to create a project on Console] for further details.

-* `repository` (*required*): object that specifies the information about the repository where have to be created the projects of this tenant.
+* `repository` (*required*): object that specifies the information about the repository where have to be created the projects of this company.
 The object must have the following properties:
   * **providerId** (*required*): `providerId` existing into the providers crud.
 It is used to get information about the provider to use.
 This id is important because it affects many requests used by the developer Console
   * **basePath**: base path where will be created the project.
 The user needs to have permission for creating projects on this path.
   * **visibility**: visibility that will have the project.